 Thanks to a Georgia Supreme Court decision in 2010, which held that a cap on compensatory damages violated the state’s constitution, there are almost no limits on damages that can be recovered in a car accident case, whether the damages be to one’s property or for harder to measure injuries, like compensation for pain and suffering.

 However, there is one type of damages that is limited: punitive damages.
 These damages are meant to punish a party for particularly reprehensible conduct – in the case of a car accident, an example might be a drunk driver who caused severe and permanent injury to another party in a collision.
 These damages are limited to $250,000.

 And, as with nearly all legal claims, there is a time limit (know as the statute of limitations) for filing your case.
 Georgia has two different time limits: two years from the date of the car accident to file a lawsuit for personal injury and four years to file for property damage.
 Pending insurance claims won’t delay or extend that time limit, so it is important to consult with an attorney early to evaluate the strength of your claim and to make sure you meet the filing deadline.

-Time limits for filing claims and comparative negligence rules can be significant obstacles, and sometimes outright blocks, to car accident claims.
-Obtain a free claim evaluation from an experienced attorney on the strengths of your case and how much compensation may be available.
+Time limits for filing claims and comparative negligence rules can be significant obstacles, and sometimes outright blockers, to pursuing car accident claims.
+That's why it's a good idea to speak with an experienced car accident attorney to learn the strengths of your claim and how much compensation may be available.